Manage sensor string growth

 - Under Reports click the HTML link for the Full Report that you just ran.

 - At the top of the report, select Environmental Details > String Details.

 - Review the grids that list the top sensors by string count and memory usage to determine which sensors produce the most string growth.

 - From the Main menu, select Administration > Content > Sensors.

 Perform the remaining steps for each sensor that you determine requires a string age limit.

 - Select the sensor and click Edit.

-- Enable and set the Max String Age, and then click Save.
+- Enable and set the Max String Age (default is seven days), and then click Save.

-For almost all sensors, setting the Max String Age will reduce string growth to a manageable level and setting the Max Strings (string count limit) is unnecessary.
+For almost all sensors, setting the Max String Age reduces string growth to a manageable level and setting the Max Strings (string count limit) is unnecessary.
 Contact Tanium Support before setting the Max Strings in extreme cases that might require a string count limit for individual sensors.